Central Uruguay Railway Cricket Club: Colors

-In October 1829, the Rainhill Trials a competition honoring Queen Victoria was held in London.
-Several locomotives were exhibited in order to define which would run the Liverpool and Manchester Railway route.
+In October 1829 the Rainhill Trials, a competition honoring Queen Victoria, was held in London.
+Several locomotives were exhibited to define which would run the Liverpool and Manchester Railway route.
 Although 10 locomotives were entered, only five would be tested for the competition.
 They were: Rocket, designed by George & Robert Stephenson, made in gold and black colors; Sans Pareil by Timothy Hackworth, Novelty built by Swedish John Ericsson, painted in blue and gold as the flag of Sweden; Perseverance, and Cycloped, built by Thomas Shaw Brandreth.

 The Rocket was the only locomotive that completed the competition, therefore it was proclaimed winner.
 The Rocket had been painted in black (the color of coal that fueled the machine) and yellow (for King George IV).
 When Central Uruguay Railway began to operate in Uruguay, the club adopted the colors that identified the company.

 The club generated influence in the election of other neighboring clubs, for example, the Club Almirante Brown of Argentina.
 The choice of its colors in 1912 was fortuitous, since there was no store in San Justo that had a complete set of shirts, the purchase was entrusted to one of its founding directors, Mr. Enrique Premoli, who worked In Buenos Aires city.
 Despite having been recommended some designs, only one house had for sale a complete set of t-shirts, with seven wide yellow-orange and black stripes on their forehead from the Central Uruguay Railway Cricket Club of Montevideo, the Argentine team adopting their tonalities.